dji-sdk/Onboard-SDK/sample/PureQT/README.md

 * cd qtserialport-build
 * make
 * sudo make install
-now you have a serialport driver in version 5.2, it still could not run the PureQT example. continue and build the 5.3 version's source code.
+Now you have a serialport driver in version 5.2, it still could not run the PureQT example.
+Continue and build the 5.3 version's source code.
 * cd ../qtserialport/
 * git checkout origin/5.3
 * cd ../qtserialport-build/